A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Conclusions

 This model is also designed to have adjustable complexity.
 By increasing the number of regions the sky is divided into, the model becomes more detailed and able to more closely match the true sky, at the cost of more parameters.
 By fitting this model in a Bayesian sense using a nested sampling algorithm, the Bayesian evidence can be used to identify how complex the model needs to be directly from the data.

 We tested how this new foreground model performed on simulated data of a log spiral antenna.
 This was found to be a great improvement on the results of a simple chromatic correction or no correction at all.
-The new model was able to model the chromatic distortions of the log spiral antenna to sufficiently high accurately as to enable a simulated 21cm signal at 85MHz to be confidently and accurately detected in the data.
+The new model was able to model the chromatic distortions of the log spiral antenna to sufficiently high accuracy as to enable a simulated Gaussian 21cm signal at 85MHz to be confidently and accurately detected in the data.
+For real data, a more detailed physical model of the 21cm signal would be necessary, but the Gaussian was adequate here to demonstrate whether a detection would be possible.

 Overall, these results demonstrate that the proposed model is capable of correcting for a significant amount of chromatic distortion in global 21cm data.
 The model enabled the detection of a 21cm signal in data simulated using an antenna that was sufficiently strongly chromatic that assuming smooth foregrounds or making a simple chromaticity correction was inadequate.